 4. They don’t explain your legal rights

 Credit repair scams are prevalent in the market.
-They take people’s money and offer them false promises of improving their credit score and getting a loan.
+They take people’s money and offer them false promises of improving their credit scores and getting a loan.

 Credit repair scams are not only prevalent in the market but also very harmful to people who fall victim to them.
 These scams take people’s money and offer them false promises of improving their credit score and getting a loan.